surveydown-dev/surveydown/README.md

 remotes::install_github("surveydown-dev/surveydown")
 ```

-## Version Control
+### Version Control

-We made some R functions to make it easier to keep your R package.
+We made some functions to make it easier to keep your R package up to
+date.

 To *check* which version of the {surveydown} package you have installed,
 run: